microsoft/sqlworkshops-sql2022workshop/sql2022workshop/02_AzureConnected/readme.md

-# SQL Server 2022 Cloud connected demos
+# Exercises for SQL Server cloud connected scenarios

-These are demos to showcase the new cloud connected features for SQL Server 2022.
+Explore the following exercises for cloud connected scenarios for SQL Server 2022

-UNDER CONSTRUCTION
+**1. Link for Azure SQL Managed Instance feature**

+Exercise for the Link for Azure SQL Managed Instance feature including offline diaster recovery.
+Follow the instructions from the **milinkdr** folder.

+**2. Synapse Link for SQL Server**

+Exercise for near real-time analytics with Synapse Link for SQL Server 2022.
+Follow the instructions in the **synapselinksql** folder.